jasonthemartyr/packer-image-builder/README.md

 ./build.sh aws aws-al2023.pkrvars.hcl
 ```

 The conditional in `build.sh` is only needed if auth is not setup for all cloud providers.
-If your Packer container/VM is authenticated to AWS and Azure you can initialize both plugins:
+If your Packer container/VM is authenticated to AWS and Azure you can initialize both plugins and move each "source" file into the main directory:

 ```bash
 if [ "$cloud_provider" = "aws" ]; then